KyleMayes/vulkanalia/tutorial/book/src/setup/validation_layers.md

 Run the program to make sure you don't receive a `vk::Result::ERROR_EXTENSION_NOT_PRESENT` error.
 We don't really need to check for the existence of this extension, because it should be implied by the availability of the validation layers.

 Now let's see what a debug callback function looks like.
-Add a new `extern "system"` function called `debugCallback` with the [`PFN_vkDebugUtilsMessengerCallbackEXT`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/type.PFN_vkDebugUtilsMessengerCallbackEXT.html) prototype.
+Add a new `extern "system"` function called `debugCallback` with the `vk::PFN_vkDebugUtilsMessengerCallbackEXT` prototype.
 The `extern "system"` is necessary to support Vulkan calling it from C.

 ```rust,noplaypen
 extern "system" fn debug_callback(